Chalarangelo/30-seconds-of-interviews/questions/image-accessibility.md

 #### Answer

 The `alt` attribute provides alternative information for an image if a user cannot view it.
-The `alt` attribute should by used to describe any images except those which only serve a decorative purposes, in which case it should be left empty.
+The `alt` attribute should be used to describe any images except those which only serve a decorative purposes, in which case it should be left empty.

 #### Good to hear